nosmo/justDespair/README.md

 just-eat platform), total the amount spent over the years and make you feel very bad about your life choices.

+JustDespair's functionality is now available online with a score tracking component [here](https://justdespair.com/).

 What it tells you
 -------